farmcp/ios-sdk-playnomics/README.md

     </tbody>
 </table>

-Example calls for a player’s invitation and the recipient’s acceptance:
+Example calls for a player's invitation and the recipient's acceptance:

 ```objective
 int invitationId = 112345675;